 In March 2005, NewLink entered into a \$6.0 million forgivable loan agreement with the Iowa Department of Economic Development (the "IDED").
 Under the agreement, in the absence of default, there were no principal or interest payments due until the completion date for the project.
-This loan was converted into a royalty obligation under the terms of a settlement agreement entered into on March 26, 2012, with the Iowa Economic Development Authority, as successor in interest to the IDED.
-As no payments are expected in the next 12 months, the entire royalty obligation of \$6.0 million, which we assumed in connection with the Merger, is considered as long-term liability as of September 30, 2020.
+This loan was converted into a royalty obligation under the terms of a settlement agreement entered into on March 26, 2012 (the "IEDA Agreement"), with the Iowa Economic Development Authority (the "IEDA"), as successor in interest to the IDED.
+Under the terms of the IEDA Agreement the Company agreed to pay a 0.5% royalty on future product sales up to a cap of \$6.8 million.
+As no payments are expected in the next 12 months, the entire royalty obligation of \$6.0 million, which we assumed in connection with the Merger, is considered as long-term liability as of March 31, 2021.